ricsonc/raining-lego-simulation/README.md

 As more and more legos accumulate, a sponge-like structure consisting of lego pieces and empty spaces is formed.
 One natural question is what the density of this structure is.

 This is a numerical simulation of that model.
+The density is 0.3473184